Congratulations on the purchase of your new FPV Drone! You’re about to experience a new type of freedom in the form of 4 propellers.

 Max range / Drone Failsafes

 When you fly your drone, you’ll gradually get a feel for your maximum range.
-This can be in the form of increasing video static, or through a low RSSI (Received Signal Strength Indicator).
-The RSSI reading is usually displayed on your OSD and is a value between 0-99.
+This can be in the form of increasing video static, or through the RSSI (Received Signal Strength Indicator).
+The RSSI reading can be configured to be displayed on your OSD and is a value between 0-99.
 Generally you do not want to go below 30-40, which means your receiver is only receiving 30-40% of your input.
 Keep an eye on this value while flying and you’ll quickly feel more comfortable taking your quad further distances.

 If your RSSI drops too low, you will experience a failsafe condition.
 This is where your drone will disarm itself and drop wherever it is to ensure it does not fly away.
 The video feed will display a message “FAILSAFE” and you may need to rearm the drone.